Martinez 'concerned' after pitch invaders seek Ronaldo selfies

 Source: BBC

-Portugal manager Roberto Martinez expressed concern after fans invaded the pitch during their Euro 2024 victory over Turkey to take selfies with Cristiano Ronaldo.
+Portugal manager Roberto Martinez expressed his concern over fans invading the pitch to take selfies with players after their victory over Turkey at Euro 2024.

-Five fans disrupted the 3-0 match in Dortmund, causing frustration among players and spectators.
+During the match, five individuals managed to make it onto the pitch in an attempt to take photos with Portugal captain Cristiano Ronaldo.

-Martinez warned that such actions pose risks if intentions are harmful and emphasized the need for better security and fan awareness.
+Security guards had to intervene, causing frustration among both players and fans in the stands.